 Date Written: November 12, 2020

 Textualists seek to interpret statutes consistent with their “original public meaning” (OPM).
 To find it, they ask an avowedly empirical question: how would ordinary readers have understood the statute’s terms at the time of their enactment?
 But as the Supreme Court’s decision in Bostock v.
 Clayton County highlights, merely asking an empirical question doesn’t preclude interpretive controversy.
-In considering how Title VII applies to LGBT people, the Bostock majority and dissent disagreed vehemently over the statute’s bar on discrimination “because of sex” — each side claiming that OPM clearly supported its interpretation.
-How can textualists’ OPM inquiry yield such divergent conclusions?
+In considering how Title VII applies to LGBT people, the Bostock majority and dissents vehemently disagreed over the statute’s bar on discrimination “because of sex”—each side claiming that OPM clearly supported its interpretation.
+So who, if anyone, was right?
+And how can textualists’ supposedly commonsense OPM inquiry yield such divergent conclusions?

 Keywords: statutory interpretation, originalism